 Are you going off-topic?

-Do any sections or paragraphs cover information that does not directly relate to your core topic or does not concern your persona?
-Remove those sections.
+Do any sections or paragraphs cover information that doesn't directly relate to your core topic or doesn't concern your persona?
+Remove these sections.

 Are some of your sections too short or vague?

 If some sections are much shorter or vaguer than others, revisit them.
 It might be worth researching that subtopic more and fleshing it out in order to provide a more thorough overview.

 After finishing your draft, turn it over to a qualified colleague to review.
 A second pair of eyes can help you identify areas that need improvement.
 Finally, review your colleague’s edits and make the necessary changes.

 If your pillar page requires elements to be designed (such as illustrations), and/or a PDF version needs to be prepared, talk to your designer or hire a freelancer to do this for you.